GeoloeG-IsT/meta_tour/README.md

 Cloud Run uses environment variables set at deploy-time.
 Keep `.env.production` for local builds only; don’t commit secrets.

+Also set build-time variables in your CI/CD (Cloud Build) so Next.js can inline public values at build time.

 ### 3) Build the container

 This repo includes a production `Dockerfile`.